Bunkai9448/digipet_PSP/RE_Guide.md

 ## System Messages
 ![System Messages example](https://imgur.com/3fzRibF.png)

+Before going into this step, you should know:
+*sceImposeSetLanguageMode* is what opens when you press the PSP button.
+*sceUtilitySavedataInitStart* is the save/load module.
+*sceUtilityMsgDialogInitStart* is generic messages that open using the system overlay.

 ### This whole section is a Proof Of Concept, the use was deprecated in favour of
 https://github.com/Bunkai9448/digipet_PSP/blob/main/Syscalls/README.md

-Before going into this step, you should know that:
-*sceImposeSetLanguageMode* is what opens when you press the PSP button, *sceUtilitySavedataInitStart* is the save/load module, and *sceUtilityMsgDialogInitStart* is generic messages that open using the system overlay.
+To following subsections show how to find them should you want to patch them in the game binaries.

 ### PPSSPP debugger

-- Depuracion > desensamblador (ctrl+D), see image:
+- Go to Debugger > Disassembly (ctrl+D), see image:
 ![Open Debug](https://imgur.com/fVc6xTi.png)

-- Go to the left panel and select Func(tions), see image:
+- In the opened window, go to the left panel and select Func(tions), see image:
 ![Select Func(tions)](https://imgur.com/Rwz8s6X.png)

-- In that panel, find the 3 functions that deal with system messages: sceImposeSetLanguageMode(), sceUtilityMsgDialogInitStart(), and sceUtilitySavedataInitStart().
+- Now, find the 3 functions that deal with system messages: sceImposeSetLanguageMode(), sceUtilityMsgDialogInitStart(), and sceUtilitySavedataInitStart().

-- Set a break point in the call you want to change, see image:
+- Set a breakpoint in the call you want to change, to find the code that makes use of it, see image:
 ![Toggle Breakpoint](https://imgur.com/M1bYqYv.png)

 - Minimize the debugger window or move it aside and open a system menu in the emulator